Isidoro Alvarez insists on maintaining complete command over the Spanish retail empire he inherited from his uncle 24 years ago.

 “The chairman has absolute control because he is a chairman for life,” Cuartas, now a regional correspondent at the Spanish daily newspaper El Pais, who spent 10 years investigating the company, said in a phone interview.
 “Nothing is approved without his signature.”

 Such attention to detail has helped make Alvarez a billionaire.
 The Spaniard controls 15 percent of El Corte Ingles, according to Orbis, a database of company information published by Bureau van Dijk.
 The closely held company, which generated 15.8 billion euros ($21.2 billion) in sales in 2011, is the country’s biggest retailer by revenue and one of its largest employers, with a workforce of about 100,000.
 It is also the third-biggest department store chain in the world by sales, after Hoffman Estates, Illinois-based Sears Holdings Corp.
-(SHLD) and Cincinnati, Ohio-based Macy’s Inc. (M), according to data compiled by Bloomberg.
+(SHLD:US) and Cincinnati, Ohio-based Macy’s Inc. (M:US), according to data compiled by Bloomberg.

 El Corte Ingles is valued at about $10 billion, based on the average enterprise value-to-sales and enterprise value-to- earnings before interest, taxes, depreciation and amortization multiples of three publicly traded peers: Macy’s, London’s Marks & Spencer Group Plc.
-(MKS) and Seattle-based Nordstrom Inc. (JWN)
+(MKS) and Seattle-based Nordstrom Inc. (JWN:US)

 That gives the septuagenarian a net worth of at least $1.5 billion, according to the Bloomberg Billionaires Index.
 Enterprise value is defined as market capitalization plus total debt minus cash.
 A liquidity discount of 15 percent is applied to reflect the company’s slower growth rate as compared to its publicly-traded peers and the effect of the Spanish recession on its profitability.